Gentle insertion of thin, flexible needles just below the skin. Learn more about the needles.

 A needleless Japanese technique called Shonishin (pronounced show-knee-shin) uses specific tools to stimulate points and meridians with acupressure.
 Sometimes acupuncture needles may be used with a simple in and out technique rather than leaving them in for a prolonged amount of time as with adults.
 Children respond very quickly and easily to acupressure because they are so young and vibrant, so this subtle interaction with the body’s energy is very effective.
-My 3 children enjoys treatments routinely to boost their digestion and immune system.
 Learn more about treatments for children.

 Moxa, for short, is the application of heat to a point or region of the body with the herb mugwort.
 The mugwort is rolled into a cone or cylinder of applied to either the handle of needles or indirectly held over the skin.
 This technique is often used to help stimulate and nourish the body’s resources.
 The gentle warmth with indirect and needle-top moxa makes you feel like you are being warmed by the sun or next to a cozy camp fire.